7 Limiting Beliefs Keeping You from Living Your Best Life

 Limiting Belief #1: “I can’t be my real self or I’ll be judged.”

-I often watch videos of Oprah, Ellen DeGeneres (this was before issues regarding her toxic workplace environment came to light), and other successful people on YouTube because I get to learn from them and their wisdom.
-I noticed that no matter how inspiring the person is, there will always be detractors who try to tear him/her down.
+I often watch videos of inspiring and successful people (such as Oprah Winfrey and Ellen DeGeneres; this was before news of Ellen’s toxic workplace came to light) on YouTube because I get to learn from them and their wisdom.
+I noticed that no matter how inspiring the person is, there would always be detractors trying to tear him/her down.

 For example, with Oprah’s videos, there are detractors calling her “a fat hag,” “an overweight, money-grubbing whore,” and “a black racist.”
 Sometimes, people will criticize that she “talks too much and needs to shut up.”
 Detractors of Ellen usually describe her as a “homo,” a “disgusting gay,” and an “evil lesbian who violates Jesus’ teachings, destroys the sanctity of marriage, and is going to hell.”
-(Ellen is lesbian and she’s married to Portia de Rossi.)
-Both Oprah and Ellen are accomplished humanitarians who have done much help others.
+(Ellen is lesbian and married to Portia de Rossi.)

 When I read these comments, I’d think, Wow, I’m so glad that they don’t bother themselves with such negativity.
-Because if they did, they would never have accomplished so much.
-They would also not have done so much good in the world!”
+Because if they did, they wouldn’t have accomplished so much or helped so many people!”

 Seeing such comments helps me realize that people are always going to judge no matter who you are and what you do.
-You can never please everyone because everyone is different.
-Since everyone is different, why bother trying to please people?
-You are better off being yourself and owning your true self!
-You can never please everyone and you certainly need to please yourself to live a fulfilling life.
+You can’t please everyone because everyone is different, with vastly different views and beliefs.
+It’s more important that you work on being yourself and owning your true self — the right people who resonate with you will then show up and come your way.

 Embrace these beliefs instead: